-COVID-19 - Telemedicine/Telehealth Facilitation by Licensed Mental Health Practitioners
+COVID-19 - Telemedicine/Telehealth Facilitation by Licensed Mental HealthPractitioners

 The Louisiana Department of Health (LDH) acknowledges the need for the continued facilitation of outpatient behavioral health services during the COVID-19 declared emergency.
-While individual therapy, family therapy and medication management were approved for telemedicine/telehealth, prior to the COVID-19 declared emergency, LDH is issuing approval for licensed mental health practitioners (LMHP) to conduct assessments, evaluations and testing via telemedicine/telehealth effective for dates of service beginning on or after March 21, 2020, which will remain in effect until rescinded by LDH.
-Louisiana Medicaid encourages and will reimburse the use of telemedicine/telehealth, when appropriate, for rendering LMHP and psychiatrist services.
+While individual therapy, family therapy and medication management were approved for telemedicine/telehealth, prior to the COVID-19 declared emergency, LDH is issuing approval forlicensed mental health practitioners (LMHP) to conduct assessments, evaluations and testing via telemedicine/telehealth effective for dates of service beginning on or after March 21, 2020, which will remain in effect until rescinded by LDH.